nakst/teak/README.md

 err[void] PathMove(str source, str destination);
 ```

+### File system — errors

+You may encounter some of the following error strings when using file system functions:

+- `"OPERATION_BLOCKED"` Another application is accessing the file.
+- `"DIRECTORY_NOT_EMPTY"` The directory cannot be operated on because it is not empty.
+- `"FILE_TOO_LARGE"` The underlying file system does not support files this large.
+- `"DRIVE_FULL"` The drive is out of free space.
+- `"FILE_ON_READ_ONLY_VOLUME"` The file cannot be modified because the file system is mounted as read-only.
+- `"INCORRECT_NODE_TYPE"` An attempt was made to perform a directory operation on a file, or a file operation on a directory.
+- `"FILE_DOES_NOT_EXIST"` The item does not exist.
+- `"ALREADY_EXISTS"` The item already exists.
+- `"INSUFFICIENT_RESOURCES"` The system does not have enough resources to perform the operation.
+Typically, this indicates an out-of-memory condition.
+- `"PERMISSION_NOT_GRANTED"` You do not have permission to perform the operation on the file.
+- `"VOLUME_MISMATCH"` Two items specified for the operation reside on different file system volumes, which the operation does not allow.
+- `"HARDWARE_FAILURE"` The operation could not complete because of a hardware malfunction.

 ### System — shell commands

 These functions are only available on platforms that have a command line shell.